 Gabriella is an interaction designer, digital fabricator, and assistive technology specialist.

 Gabriella recently completed her master’s in Integrated Digital Media from NYU Tandon School of Engineering.
 Along with her a bachelor's degree in Industrial Design, she has worked in both product and graphic design, ranging from toy design to tech.
 After graduating from the Istituto d’Arte Applicata e Design in 2012, she went on to work in design companies in the US and Italy.
 Her current work explores the fabrication of power objects through computational design, digital fabrication, and genetic data.

 My Process: Evidence based, Iterative Design

 I begin every project by examining the problem as is it explained in the design brief, or the “presenting problem”.
-This process involves interviewing the client in order to construct a clear picture of their current circumstances, believes related to the project, and expectations for the results.
+This process involves interviewing the client in order to construct a clear picture of their current circumstances, beliefs related to the project, and expectations for the results.